 Notable graduates: Arsène Zola and Glody Likonza

-This is the most developed training center for Congolese young players.
-The training center has been part of the long-term strategy of the Congolese TP Mazembe team.
+This is the most developed training centre for Congolese young players.
+The training centre has been part of the long-term strategy of the Congolese TP Mazembe team.

 Moreover, the academy provides quality training conditions with rich programs that cover all age categories.
 It prepares players to join either the Mazembe team or clubs inside and outside of the country.